mdjkenna/GraphStateMachine/README.md

 ###### Considerations if using a traverser

-Traversers retain breadcrumbs to support their backtracking and bidirectional abilities.
+Traversers maintain a history (breadcrumbs) to support their backtracking and bidirectional abilities.
-As a result their memory usage is not constant but slowly increases the further they traverse.
+As a result, their memory usage is not constant and increases with the traversal depth.
 This is only significant in specific scenarios.
-Note that moving to previous vertices does the opposite - removing breadcrumbs.
+Note that moving to previous vertices does the opposite - removing breadcrumbs from the current traversal path.
-If traversing constantly in a long-running loop for example this could become a consideration
+If traversing forward constantly in a long-running loop for example the increased memory usage could become a consideration.

 ###### Use cases for Traversers

 Traversers are naturally suited to scenarios where DFS traversal through a state model is desired i.e. backtracking.
-For example: An application wizard or workflow, navigation through screens, a finite custom protocol for handling data validation.
+For example: An application wizard or workflow, navigation through screens, or a finite custom protocol for handling data validation.
 The `tracePath()` method mentioned above is particularly useful for processing wizard or workflow results.

 ##### Walkers
-Walkers just transition through the first valid edge that does not block them using a transition guard.
+Walkers transition through the first available, unblocked edge.
-When a walker reaches a vertex with no valid outgoing edges it simply stops as it doesn't retain breadcrumbs for itself to support backtracking.
+When a walker reaches a vertex with no valid outgoing edges it simply stops as it doesn't retain breadcrumbs to support backtracking.
-Walkers are ideal for long-running or intense processes as their memory usage remains constant regardless of how far they walk.
+Walkers are ideal for more long-running or intense processes as their memory usage remains constant regardless of how far they walk.

 ###### Use cases for Walkers